Fixation on the Transaction, Rather Than a Focus on Direction, Produces Sub-Optimal Long Term Results.

 Too many have decided, unilaterally, arrogantly, that certain specifically spelled out rules of contact, laid out in writing to such a detail that there can be no misinterpretation (unless one has an actual learning disability), that these communication protocols do not apply to them specifically, only to others; that they have an exemption, because they are an institution or believe that they have institutional clout.

-All have been told, institutions included, repeatedly, to not forward on third party research, to not link me Powerpoint presentations.
+All have been told, institutions included, repeatedly, to not forward on their internal or third party research, to not link me PowerPoint presentations.
 They grudgingly concede, for a brief interval, only to resume when they think that they are out of the penalty box.
 And what they forward is dross, drivel, garbage; all produced by those whose track records should place them at a full-service gas pump instead of an investment firm.
 Significant capital under management does not impress me, nor should it impress anyone.
 What matters is how that capital was amassed.
 If it was gathered, not compounded, then nobody should be the slightest bit dazzled by a $9 billion, a $90 billion, a $900 billion or a multitrillion dollar AUM.
-Investment compounding without resorting to front-running impresses me, nothing else.
-On that basis, almost the entirety of the professional institutional investment industry should be fired; in the coming era of AI investment management, they will be.

 This blog specializes in long form communication, designed to promote a more thoughtful outlook, rather than a transactional approach.
 Amazon executives have banned the “salesy” Powerpoint, as have many large companies, because it is NOT thoughtful, not deep.
 Long form is THE format to work through a thesis, Powerpoint is for chumps.